Economics

 A Stimulating Research Environment which Merges Academic Rigour with Intellectual Breadth

-Economics offers full-time Ph.D. by research.
+Economics offers full-time and part-time Ph.D. by research.
 We provide students with a stimulating research environment which merges academic rigour with intellectual breadth.
 The programme equips students with a strong knowledge of economic theory and analytical techniques, which enables them to conduct solid research in their chosen field of specialization.

 The curriculum includes coursework, participation in seminars and workshops, as well as research under the mentorship of research supervisor(s).
 The programme generally takes four years to complete.
 It begins with one year of intensive study in the core subjects of economics (Microeconomics, Macroeconomics, Econometrics, and Quantitative Methods), culminating in the submission of a thesis which documents the results of original research.
 The programme has a small student-to-faculty ratio, which fosters research collaboration between students and faculty members.
 Students also receive training in research and teaching methods.